 Dr. Daniel Thomas, DO, MS

-Dr. Thomas is a highly sought-after physician with a wealth of knowledge and experience.
-With a medical career spanning nearly four decades, he has helped people worldwide by providing innovative solutions for regaining and maintaining their health.
-His strength lies in his scientific curiosity, creative and analytical thinking, and practical application of important biomedical research.
-Despite the demands of a busy medical practice, to stay at the forefront and continuously improve the care of his patients, Dr. Thomas devotes 20-30 hours a week to reviewing the latest scientific literature, talking with leading scientists, and leveraging artificial intelligence (AI) to help uncover potentially promising treatments.
+Dr. Thomas is a highly sought-after physician with a wealth of knowledge and nearly four decades of experience.
+He has helped people worldwide by providing innovative solutions to regain and maintain their health.
+His strength lies in his scientific curiosity, creative and analytical thinking, and practical application of cutting-edge research.
+Despite the demands of a busy medical practice, to stay at the forefront and continuously improve patient care, Dr. Thomas devotes 20-30 hours a week to reviewing the latest scientific literature, consulting with leading scientists, and leveraging artificial intelligence (AI) to help uncover potentially promising treatments.